 The rotator cuff is a group of 4 muscles (infraspinatus, supraspinatus, teres minor and subscapularis), which surround the shoulder.
 The supraspinatus primarily abducts the shoulder (moves it out to the side), the infraspinatus and teres minor externally rotate the shoulder, and the subscapularis internally rotates the shoulder.
 The rotator cuff also keeps the shoulder joint centrated.
 This means that the cuff acts to keep the head of the humerus stable and moving well within the socket of the shoulder joint and is a very important function!

 The rotator cuff can be injured in many ways but typically injury is due to repetitive strain (work and activity) and further exacerbated by shoulder, neck and upper back dysfunction.
-Patients with rotator cuff problems may present with shoulder pain that is on the front, side or back of the shoulder.
+Patients with rotator cuff tears and rotator cuff tendonitis may present with shoulder pain that is on the front, side or back of the shoulder.
 The patient may also have pain into the deltoid region, lower down on the shoulder.
 This does not mean that the deltoid muscle is the problem; this is a common location for rotator cuff referred pain and may not be an area that requires much treatment.
 As I have stated before, the site of pain is not always where there is true dysfunction.
 Sometimes it may feel good to ‘rub the boo boo’ or to receive treatment over the area of pain but if it doesn’t get better in the long-run then you are not getting to the root of the problem.

 The shoulder may be painful at rest but is typically aggravated in certain positions.
 The most painful positions are with the arm overhead (abduction and flexion) or with the arm behind.
 Pain can be dull, achy, sharp or shooting.
 The rotator cuff muscles become tendons as they insert onto the humerus (arm bone).
 As they insert onto the bone they pass under the top part of the shoulder through a relatively small space called the subacromial space.
 As you move your arm and shoulder overhead the space for the rotator cuff tendons naturally will decrease.
 In a well functioning shoulder this is not a problem but any dysfunction around the shoulder or of the shoulder itself could decrease the space for the rotator cuff tendons and lead to irritation.